steqeq/0000/docs/reference/env-variables.rst

         | When set to the highest level, the system prints memory allocation information.
       - 1, 2, ...
 7

-The following table lists the environment variables that affect the common runtime used in HIP and OpenCL (ROCclr) of the CLR project.
+The following table lists the environment variables that affect ``rocclr``:

 .. https://github.com/ROCm/clr/blob/develop/rocclr/utils/flags.hpp